shopware5/shopware/UPGRADE-5.5.md

 * Changed shop page attributes to be translatable
 * Changed cache file permission definition in `\Enlight_Template_Manager`
 * Changed Article and Category API endpoints to support translation of attributes with underscores
+* Changed the order of the columns in article module
 * Changed the listing for the category-teaser to also list main categories

 ### Deprecations